NESTCollaboration/nest/Documentation/README_Setup.txt

 NOTES:
 	- If you want to use the default drift field from detector settings, put -1 as the argument for field_drift.
-	- If you want to randomly distribute events in space, rather than specify a point source, put -1 as the argument for x,y,z.
+	- If you want to randomly distribute events in space, rather than specify a point source, put -1 as the argument for x,y,z. -1 for seed > time-based rand seed

 	- If you want to use the ROOT tools provided (and have ROOT installed already on your machine of course!) then to compile g++ -g -Wno-deprecated-declarations -Ofast -o rootNEST `root-config --cflags --libs` rootNEST.cpp